Instalab

 Evidence-backed interventions that affect your b-Lactams Resistance level

-b-Lactams Resistance is best interpreted alongside these tests.
+b-Lactams Resistance is included in these pre-built panels.